 Even in the the time I have had this blog, I have written several times about stigma.

-I also asked others on my Facebook page what else they felt it was.
+I asked followers on my Facebook page (@allaboutfasd) what else they felt FASD was.
 Because it is not just a women’s issue.
+They said:

 - FASD is a child and adult issue.